next-hat/nanocl/doc/nanocl-cluster-delete.md

 NAME
 ====

-nanocl-cluster-delete - Cluster delete options
+nanocl-cluster-delete - Remove cluster by its name

 SYNOPSIS
 ========